 How Is VO2 Max Measured?
 The PNOE Test Explained

 There are several ways to estimate VO2 max — wearables, age-based formulas, submaximal exercise tests — but these are estimates, often with significant error margins.
-The gold standard is a direct metabolic assessment using a metabolic cart, which is exactly what we use at Ascent Wellness with the PNOE system.
+Direct metabolic assessment using a metabolic cart is considered one of the most comprehensive methods for measuring VO2 max and is the approach we use at Ascent Wellness with the PNOĒ system.

 How the PNOE Test Works